Caring for children who have experienced domestic abuse

 £20.95

-Although research and other data suggest that up to 60 per cent of children in foster, adoptive or kinship placements have experienced or been exposed to domestic abuse prior to coming into care, this has received little attention in policy and practice.
+Although research suggests that up to 60 per cent of children in foster, adoptive or kinship care have experienced or been exposed to domestic abuse prior to being looked after, this has received little attention in policy and practice.
 Indeed, it is only with the passage of the Domestic Abuse Act 2021 in England that children have been recognised as victims of domestic abuse if they see, hear or experience it.

 This is the first Good Practice Guide to shine a spotlight on the thousands of children who have experienced or witnessed domestic abuse prior to coming into care – its possible effects, the care these children need, and how best to assess, prepare and support them and the families caring for them.
 This ground-breaking guide places children’s experiences following domestic abuse at the top of the agenda.

-This guide is essential reading for social workers placing and supporting children who have been exposed to domestic abuse and those providing, developing and managing services for them.
-It will also inform policy-makers of the issues to be taken into account locally and nationally in service development.
+This guide is essential reading for social workers placing and supporting children who have been exposed to domestic abuse and those providing and developing services for them.
+It will also inform policy-makers of the issues to be taken into account in service development.